tgordyn/liteFlix/README.md

-In this project a responsive web application for a similar Netflix app was created following the requirements and the designs provided.
+In this project a responsive web application for a similar Netflix app was created following the <a href="./public/images/Liteflix Challenge.pdf">requirements</a> and the designs provided.

 ## Technical Resources